mariateodorapopescu/Pagerank_in_Mathlab/README.md

 I "straighten" and regulate those after the one I took;
-- I took the dimensions of A to know how much to allocate for Q and R. firstly Q and R are null matrices, but also the inverse of A. I make a copy of a on V -I normalized the column vector of V, I normalize it, then straighten the columns remained according to the standard one
+- I took the dimensions of A to know how much to allocate for Q and R. firstly Q and R are null matrices, but also the inverse of A. I make a copy of a on V
+- I normalized the column vector of V, I normalize it, then straighten the columns remained according to the standard one
--I solved the system n times, finding one column each for B, i.e. the reverse of A, taking one column each from the transposed Q
+- I solved the system n times, finding one column each for B, i.e. the reverse of A, taking one column each from the transposed Q
--Q * R * B = IN, from where I remove B; IN = eye(N) I write like this here.
+- Q * R * B = IN, from where I remove B; IN = eye(N) I write like this here.
 I pass it in the other side and it results: R * B = Q'
--first I calculated the element on line m (last), column i -B(:,i) is, in fact, the unknown x from SST
+- first I calculated the element on line m (last), column i
+- B(:,i) is, in fact, the unknown x from SST
--the free term of the system is the i column vector of the QT matrix (Q')
+- the free term of the system is the i column vector of the QT matrix (Q')
 - it is taken from the bottom up
 - it's always the column and it's taken in columns